PS2ClassicsVault/ps2classicsvault.github.io/README.md

 ## What users can do: ##

-* SHARE - copy and redistribute the material in any medium or format
+* SHARE - copy and redistribute the URL of the website https://ps2classicsvault.github.io/

 The licensor cannot revoke these freedoms as long as you follow the license terms.